eek2020/PowerPlatformCompanion/README.md

 - **Directory Structure**: see `docs/structure.md` for folder overview and conventions.
 - **Security**: see `docs/security.md` for current boundaries and future hardening.
 - **Schemas**: see `docs/schemas.md` for JSON shapes and localStorage keys.
+- **Solution Architecture (spec)**: see `docs/solution-architecture.md` for the workspace overview, acceptance criteria, data contracts, and flows.

 ## Repo Structure (high‑level)